dreamcatcher-tech/network/Inbox/2024-07-06 1057 Definitions of system components.md

 Agents: system prompts and commands for calling isolates.
 When they are invoked using an AI model, the invocation becomes a Thread.

+Agent: has capacity to be made of any combination of a system prompt, isolates, and helps.

 Threads: A running agent, containing stateful conversation and the filesystem in a possibly mutated state.
+The index of threads is available to Backchat.

+Backchat: A special thread aware thread.

+Actor: A branch representing an identity on the system.
+This is commonly a human, but can also be a machine.
+It represents a permission domain.
+It contains one or more machines.

+HAL: